Many instructors ask why we don't have PowerPoint slides, often noting that many textbooks come with slides. There are a couple reasons:

 - zyBooks are configurable, and can be combined with other zyBooks, so slides would have to somehow need to match an instructor's particular combo and configuration.

 If one does not want to project the zyBook in its normal form, a zyBook can be put into "Presentation view" (via a button on the top of each page).
 Paragraphs and questions sets are automatically removed, leaving animations, figures, tables, coding windows, etc. All defined terms are automatically made into large bulleted text, like on a traditional slide.
 See below for an example.

-What if the internet fails during lecture?
-First, many instructors today (including us) rely on the internet during lecture for several things: Coding in a cloud IDE, playing videos, displaying in-class surveys, projecting student work, etc. So it’s not just the zyBook that uses the internet during lecture.
-Second, an instructor who wishes to project content during an internet outage can preemptively save our content, using their browser’s “Save page as –> Webpage complete” for each section, or printing a chapter to pdf.
-While the saved content won’t be interactive, the content can be projected to help get the instructor through the internet outage.
+A drawback of our approach is that internet access is required, vs. ppt slides that can be used without internet.
+An instructor who wishes to project content without internet can previously save our content by using their browser’s “Save page as –> Webpage complete” for each section.
+Alternatively, they can print a chapter to pdf.
+While the saved content won’t be interactive, the content can be projected, at least to help get the instructor through the internet outage.

-Learn to use presentation view from this article on using presentation view.
+Learn to use presentation view from this article.

 Presentation view (achieved by clicking the "Present" button on the upper right):

 To activate this view, click the orange "Present" button at the top of the section.

 Presentation view will remove large blocks of text, highlight key terms, and showcase helpful activities that can be interacted with during your lecture.